jtoilliez/slr/README.md

 The conversion takes place in-place.
 On-the-fly conversion is not (yet) supported.

 ### Visualization
-We can plot `Scenario` items within a `ScenarioPack` right away: all Scenario items are plotted automatically by default.
+We can plot `Scenario` items within a `SLRProjections` right away: all Scenario items are plotted automatically by default.

 ```python